AdaCore/spark2014/lrm/source/subprograms.rst

    moded_item                  ::= name

-.. todo:: We may make an extra mode_selector available ``Proof`` which
-     indicates that the listed variables are only used for proof and not in the code.
+.. todo:: We may make an extra mode_selector available ``Proof`` which indicates that the listed variables are only used for proof and not in the code.
+RCC comments: Yes - agree this needs to be in.
+Target: D1/CDR for the grammar and legality, D2 for the implementation?
+Assign: TJJ.

 .. centered:: **Legality Rules**